valeryozenne/Tuto_GT/Part1/README.md

 Create the file my_first_python_gadget.py then copy the previous class.

 ```
-We can add the following message before connection.send() that we are going through it.
+We can add the following text before connection.send() that we are going through it.
 print("so far, so good")
 ```